Nat34/Structure/Readme.txt

 Children of the <body> element: <header>, <main>, and <footer>.

 Structuring the <main> content:

 <h2> and <h3>: represent heading text
 <p>:  represents paragraph content
 <ul>: represents unordered lists
 <li>: represents list items
 <img>: represents an image file / is a VOID tag, does not require a closing tag.
 Also, has alt attribute which contains a textual description of the image. this is important to make the page accessible by the visually impaired, who often use screen readers when browsing the Internet.

+Structuring the <footer> content:

+<div> and <span>: generic tags that allow one to create elements that represent some structure that is defined by ourselves

+1.create two <div> elements: each has a "class" attribute, an attribute that one uses to add meaning to the generic <div> and <span> tags